The 10 gates of Jerusalem are all magnificent gates in the old Jerusalem wall.

 2. Damascus Gate (Sha'ar Shkhem): This gate is named after the city from which some of the rulers of Jerusalem came.
 It is one of the busiest of Jerusalem gates.

 5. Golden Gate Jerusalem (Sha'ar Ha'rachamim): The Jerusalem Golden Gate is a sealed gate which is thought to be built by the Byzantines or by the first Arab conquerors of Jerusalem.
+It is not as famous as some of the other 10 gates of Jerusalem.

 7. Zion Gate (Sha'ar Zion): This gate is where you access Mt.
 Zion.
 It is known also by the name of the gate of the prophet David, since David's tomb is thought to be located on mount Zion.
-The gate has some battle marks left from the war of independence in 1948.

-10. Single Gate (Sha'ar Shkhem) This is a sealed gate.
+10. Single Gate (Sha'ar Shkhem): This is a sealed gate.